Bellow Fellows is London's male voice community choir and meets regularly in central London. There are no auditions and everything is taught by ear.

 The songs we sing are carefully chosen from different styles and traditions.
-A bracing tune one moment to a tender melody the next including songs from Appalachia, rock & pop, Georgia and other singing traditions.
+A bracing tune one moment to a tender melody the next including songs from rock & pop, folk, and other singing traditions.

 Open to all*

-Whilst we know men love to sing, most mixed singing groups have few in their ranks.
+Whilst we know men enjoy singing, most mixed choirs have few in their ranks.
 Bellow Fellows is an attempt to encourage men out of the woodwork and get them into a singing community.

 No auditions.
 Learn by ear

 Bellow Fellows really is open to any man.
-A common story from new singers is their fear of coming along to the first session and then how glad they were to bite the bullet by turning up.
+A common story from new singers is their fear of coming along to the first session, but then how glad they were to bite the bullet by turning up.

 Many of us haven't sung since we were at school; the good news is that no experience is required to turn up and you do not need to be able to read music.

-I'm Dominic Stichbury, the chap behind Bellow Fellows.
-I've been leading choirs and singing workshops since 2009.
-In 2013 I set up Chaps Choir, the first alternative contemporary chorus in the uk that was open to any man.
+Dominic Stichbury is the founder and leader of Bellow Fellows.
+He has been leading choirs and singing workshops since 2009.
+In 2013 he set up Chaps Choir, the first alternative contemporary chorus in the uk that was open to any man.
 After this project grew it became clear that lots more chaps wanted a chance to sing.

-I'm a UK member of the Spooky Men's Chorale and sing with jazz & groove ensemble The London Vocal Project, As an arranger and choral director I've collaborated with artists including beatboxer Shlomo, Omar, Joe Stilgoe, Stephen Coates (The Real Tuesday Weld), Hattie Webb, The Puffin Voices and Samantha Whates.
+Dominic is a UK member of the Spooky Men's Chorale and sings with jazz & groove ensemble The London Vocal Project.
+As an arranger and choral director he's collaborated with artists including beatboxer Shlomo, Omar, Joe Stilgoe, Stephen Coates (The Real Tuesday Weld), Hattie Webb & Samantha Whates.

-As well as being a member of The Natural Voice Practitioners' Network I've trained with the Association of British Choral Directors and completed an animateur apprenticeship with Spitalfields Music.
+As well as being a member of The Natural Voice Network Dominic has trained with the Association of British Choral Directors and completed an animateur apprenticeship with Spitalfields Music.